 The following are commonly asked questions regarding the University of Puget Sound (the “university”) Work Schedules Policy.
 Please click on the question to be directed to the relevant policy section.

 The workweek is defined as a fixed and regularly recurring period of 168 hours consisting of seven consecutive 24-hour periods.
-The university’s workweek for all staff begins at 12:01 a.m. on Monday morning and ends at midnight on Sunday.
+The university’s workweek for all staff begins at 12:01 a.m. on Monday and ends at midnight on Sunday.

 Flexible scheduling, like the use of non-standard working hours (e.g., 7 a.m. to 5:30 p.m. with a half-hour lunch, Monday through Thursday; or 8:15 a.m. to 3 p.m. on Tuesdays and Thursdays, combined with a 7:30 a.m. to 6 p.m. schedule for Monday, Wednesday, and Friday with a one hour lunch), may be permitted.
 Variable starting and ending times within limits set by the supervisor may also be permitted.
 It is the supervisor's responsibility to establish work schedules in such a way as to achieve the optimum in productivity and communication both within the work unit and with constituents.
 A staff member may not modify his or her schedule without supervisory approval.
-While a supervisor may consider staff member preferences or requests when establishing flexible schedules, supervisors must ensure that requests are addressed fairly and with the needs of the department and university as the primary consideration when approving such requests.
+While a supervisor may consider staff member preferences or requests when establishing flexible schedules, supervisors must ensure that requests are addressed fairly and with the department and university's needs as the primary consideration when approving such requests.

 Staff members are expected to enter time worked and/or exception hours in the university’s timekeeping system of record by the established due date for each pay period.